The Challenge: Evolving from an aging DVR network

 This takes rapt attention to the details.
 For Troy Hughes, Brookstreet’s Director of Finance, it’s vital to have the premises under regular video surveillance to document any slip and fall incidents, ensure guest safety (and good behaviour) in public areas and monitor activities around all entry points.

 Hughes began his search for an alternative to a network of aging on-premise DVR equipment that had reached the end of its useful life.

 “The cameras we had were perfectly fine but I needed a way to provide greater functionality, remote access and greater ease of use while reducing our overall DVR operating costs,” he said.
 “We wanted to migrate the Brookstreet’s surveillance from the traditional little security room behind smoked glass to something we don’t need to maintain and manage with a security team.”

-This search led Hughes to Solink, which transitioned a handful of existing cameras to its cloud video surveillance system in January 2019.
+This search led Hughes to Solink, which transitioned a handful of existing cameras to its cloud video surveillance system.
 In place of on-premise DVR hardware, Solink networked Brookstreet’s security cameras through its own cloud video monitoring platform.